trubadur-app/trubadur/README.md

 ## Changelog

-The changelog explaining what each new version contains can be found [here](https://github.com/trubadur-app/trubadur-source/blob/master/CHANGELOG.md).
+The changelog, explaining what each new version contains, can be found [here](https://github.com/trubadur-app/trubadur-source/blob/master/CHANGELOG.md).

 ## Code